vukbgit/simplex/README.md

     * sets autoload application directory to _private/local/simplex_ mapping this path to _Simplex\Local_ namespace
     * requires the Simplex package (which takes care of requiring the other needed packages)
 * __index.php__: application bootstrap file, since it is stored into site root all PHP includes in every file work with absolute path form site root, see "Application Flow" above for details
-* __package.json__: npm/Yarn configuration file, requires Bootstrap, jQuery and popper.js lates plus [patternfly 4](https://pf4.patternfly.org), customize at need
 * __sass.sh__: soft link to the helper script _private/share/vukbgit/simplex/bin/sass.sh_ to compile Sass files, see the _private/local/simplex/config/sass.config_ explanation above for details
 * __yarn.sh__: soft link to the helper script _private/share/vukbgit/simplex/bin/yarn.sh_ to manage yarn packages into _public/share_ folder (instead of the predefined node_modules one), call it `./yarn.sh yarn-command`, i.e `./yarn.sh install foolibrary` to perform the installation into _local/share/foolibrary_

 ## Considerations ##

 * I choose not to use any framework because I want to be 100% in control of the flow inside the application
-* Simplex third party classes for almost every specialized task (DI container, routing, dispatching, emitting...)
+* Simplex uses third party classes for almost every specialized task (DI container, routing, dispatching, emitting...)
 * I coded some components into Simplex only when I couldn't find an external library to accomplish some task the way I needed: for example I wrote the nikic/fastroute middleware to be able to pass custom route parameters
-* design choices: I tried to document myself, mostly seeking "no framework" suggestions (see references below), and taking a look to existing frameworks (although I am no expert in this field because I started structuring my code for re-use since 2000); I want Simplex to be up-to-date but also to be, well, simple and there is no agreement on every topic, for example [the use of a DI Container](https://hackernoon.com/you-dont-need-a-dependency-injection-container-10a5d4a5f878).
-Therefore I made my (very questionable) choices, keeping __always__ in mind the I needed a tool to build web applications in the fastest and flexible way
+* design choices: I tried to search documentation, mostly seeking "no framework" suggestions (see references below), and taking a look to existing frameworks (although I am no expert in this field because I started structuring my code for re-use since 2000); I want Simplex to be up-to-date but also to be, well, simple and there is no agreement on every topic, for example [the use of a DI Container](https://hackernoon.com/you-dont-need-a-dependency-injection-container-10a5d4a5f878).
+Therefore I made my (very questionable) choices, keeping __always__ in mind the I needed a tool to build web applications in the fastest and most flexible way
 * So I ended up with a framework myself?!
 Honestly I do not know

 ## References ##